surniaulula/wpsso/readme.txt

 	* Added AMP image sizes to the SSO &gt; Image Sizes page (as hidden options), even if an AMP plugin is not active.
 * **Bugfixes**
 	* Fixed a possible `image_make_intermediate_size()` error from using an undefined Pinterest image size.
-	* Fixed incorrectly disabled "or Image URL" options, which should only be disabled when an image ID is selected.
+	* Fixed incorrectly disabled "or an Image URL" options, which should only be disabled when an image ID is selected.
 * **Developer Notes**
 	* None.
 * **Requires At Least**